chmartin/chmartin.github.io/_posts/2019-02-27-EPL-History-Squad-Stats.md

 ### Team participation

-Lets start by checking our data against some big picture official statistics.
+Let's start by checking our data against some big picture official statistics.
 The total dataset spans the 26 seasons of the EPL (_Known as the Premiership until 2007._).
 We have a total of 526 entries, one for each squad each season.
 Before the '95-'96 season we have 22 squads per season, and only 20 after.
 These numbers mirror the reduction of the league going into the 1995 season.

-Using the simple `len(df['squad'].unique())` we can confirm that a total of 49 different teams have participated in Englands top league over the last 26 years.
+Using the simple `len(df['squad'].unique())` we can confirm that a total of 49 different teams have participated in England's top league over the last 26 years.
 And with this loop:

 ```
     for team in df['squad'].unique():
     num_seasons = df[df['squad'] == team]['squad'].count()
     print(team+": {0}".format(num_seasons))
 ```
 We obtain the number of seasons each squad has participated in.
-Areenal, Chelsea, Everton, Liverpool, Manchester United, and Tottenham Hotspur have participated in all 26 seasons.
+Arsenal, Chelsea, Everton, Liverpool, Manchester United, and Tottenham Hotspur have participated in all 26 seasons.
 While Swindon Town, Barnsley, Blackpool, Cardiff City, Brighton & Hove Albion, and Huddersfield Town have only participated in a single season.

 ### League Champions